pmanlukas/thesisdata/readme.md

 :no_entry: The code for an example implementation of the classifier as api can be found in this [repository](https://github.com/pmanlukas/classifierAPI)

+no_entry: The code for the static web page for the dataset can be found in this [repository](https://github.com/pmanlukas/datasetWeb)

 ## Here a short discription on the Notebooks: